viclm/numeric-keyboard/README.md

 format: {
   type: [String, Function]
 },
 // Config the numeric keyboard which will be called when focus.
-The config detail is described bellow.
+The config detail is described below.
 keyboard: {
   type: Object
 }